ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   **ResearcherStatus**: A Signing Official at Stanford Medicine has asserted that this person is a bona fide researcher as defined by Registered Access.

+-   **LinkedIdentities**: An Identity Broker at example3.org has provided software functionality to allow a user to link their own accounts together.
+    After the user has successfully logged into the two accounts and passed any auth challenges, the broker added the **LinkedIdentities** claim for those two accounts: (1) "10001" from example1.org, and (2) "abcd" from example2.org.

 Normally a Passport like this would include
 [RI Claim Embedded Token Format](#ri-claim-embedded-token-format) as a base64 string, but to show how claims carrying multiple RI Claim Embedded Tokens